Uttarakhand Char Dham Yatra Places

 Dev Prayag (Source of Ganges)

-About Paanch Prayag
+About Panch Prayag Sangam

 The Alakananda river (from the Satopanth Glacier), one of the two source streams of the Ganges (the other one Bhagirathi river from the Gangotri Glacier), carves on its long westerly route five river confluences called Prayag.

-First at Vishnu Prayag (joined by Dhauliganga river), second at Nanda Prayag (joined by Nandakini river), third at Karna Prayag (joined by Pindar river), fourth at Rudra Prayag (joined by Mandakini river) and finally at Dev Prayag (Alakananda river joins Bhagirathi river) forming the mighty Ganges.
+First at Vishnu Prayag (joined by Dhauliganga river), second at Nanda Prayag (joined by Nandakini river), third at Karna Prayag (joined by Pindar river), fourth at Rudra Prayag (joined by Mandakini river), and finally at Dev Prayag (Alakananda river joins Bhagirathi river) forming the mighty Ganges.

-With oil lit lamps and dhoop loban cups, they performed the Aarti in a well choreographed symmetrical manner, on cue from the chants of vedic hymns and bhajans.
+With oil lit lamps and dhoop loban cups, they performed the Aarti in a well-choreographed, symmetrical manner, on cue from the chants of Vedic hymns and bhajans.

 Hundreds of such floats with the lamps twinkling away on the Ganges stayed a treat for the eyes.
 The fragrance of the flowers and incense sticks multiplied the charm and aura at the place.

-Legend of Triveni Ghat
+Legend of Triveni Ghat Rishikesh

 Does this trigger memories of similar experiences?
 Please share with us.